fourswordsio/poba-adapter/README.md

 to mint their POBA token that contains their unique order ID #.

-## This adapter is for Chainlink node operators providing data fulfillment for pobatag.com product authentication software. ##
++ This adapter is for Chainlink node operators providing data fulfillment for pobatag.com dapp

-## Adapter can be customized for your own e-commerce store!
-(Requires license key generator plugin w/ rest api) ##
+Adapter can be customized for your own e-commerce store!
+(Requires license key generator plugin w/ rest api)